Welcome Members of the Labor Benefits Association!

 - Your costs will be considerably lower than what you are paying today and the benefits will be as good or better (see plan details on the inside).

-Premiums for the LBA Aetna group MAPD plans may be deducted from your pension check each month.
+Premiums for the LBA Aetna group MAPD plans will be deducted from your MEABF or LABF pension check each month.

 - You will not need to change your doctors.